lightning/bolts/02-peer-protocol.md

 broadcast the final closing transaction.

 #### Rationale

+There is a possibility of irreparable differences on closing if one node considers the other's output too small to allow propagation on the bitcoin network (aka "dust"), and that other node instead considers that output to be too valuable to discard.
+This is why each side uses its own `dust-limit-satoshis`, and the result can be a signature validation failure, if they disagree on what the closing transaction should look like.

+However, if one side chooses to eliminate its own output, there's no reason for the other side to fail the closing protocol, so this is explicitly allowed.

 Note that there is limited risk if the closing transaction is delayed, and it will be broadcast very soon, so there is usually no